Menu

 • Record ideas, observations and insights

-• Demonstrate a high level of manipulation control with a drawing tools as appropriate to outcomes
+• Demonstrate a high level of manipulation control with a drawing tools and the formal elements of art as appropriate to outcomes, considering drawing for purpose

 • Complete a final outcome

-• showing clear visual influence from the artists investigated in the topic
+• To show clear visual influence from the artists investigated in the topic

-• containing visual elements that have been explored and recorded through prep work for the topic
+• To contain visual elements that have been explored and recorded through prep work for the topic

-• using appropriately selected media that has been manipulated to a high standard with control
+• That uses appropriately selected media that has been manipulated to a high standard with control

 Key Stage 4 Learning Objectives